etiennerev1222/orchestrai-hackathon-ADK/react_frontend/README.md

 - `index.html` – entry point including CDN imports for React and Vis Network.
 - `app.jsx` – main React application (loaded via Babel in the browser).
-- `style.css` – simple styling for the dashboard.
+- `style.css` – styling for the dashboard (now with a dark theme by default).

+The interface adopts a modern look inspired by Streamlit with the `Inter` font and dark colours.

 The dashboard now exposes a **Reprendre l'exécution** button when a plan TEAM 2 is incomplete.
 Clicking it calls the `/v1/global_plans/<id>/resume_execution` API to continue pending tasks.